hkrish28/image-manipulator/README.md

 <p>To run the program from the command line using the JAR file provided, run
 <b>java -jar image-manipulator.jar -f script-jar.txt</b> after <i>cd</i>-ing into the res/ folder in the project.
-Ensure that the images and results folders are present in res root along with the jar as the operations are performed using the images present in the folder, and saved into 'results' folder.
+Ensure that the images and results folders are present in res root along with the jar as the operations are performed using the images present in the 'images' folder, and saved into 'results' folder.
 </p></ul>

 <h3>Supported commands</h3>